What is a spread — how does it influence trading?

 /

-The spread cost is the transaction cost to give the broker permission to execute a trade on a trader’s behalf.
-This can also be seen as compensation that goes towards the broker.
+The spread cost is the transaction cost for giving the broker permission to execute a trade on a trader's behalf.
+It's also the broker's main compensation.

 The spread cost doesn't include any potential commission fees issued by a broker.